open-compensation-token-license/license-token-website/wikisrc/nft-community-building.md

 NFT communities are more than just groups of individuals who share an interest in digital assets.
 They are vibrant, dynamic ecosystems where ideas flourish, collaborations are born, and innovations are nurtured.
 These communities play a pivotal role in:

 1. **Providing Support and Advocacy:** Navigating the ever-evolving landscape of NFTs can be daunting.
 Communities offer a supportive network where members share insights and advocate for one another.
+Learn more about [NFT value over time](https://www.license-token.com/wiki/nft-value-over-time).

 2. **Cultivating Innovation:** By fostering a collaborative environment, communities pave the way for innovative projects and partnerships.
+Explore the [role of NFTs in open source rewards](https://www.license-token.com/wiki/the-role-of-nf-ts-in-open-source-rewards).

 3. **Enhancing Credibility and Trust:** Trust is a scarce commodity in the digital realm.
 Well-established communities enhance the credibility of creators and build trust among members.
+Discover [NFT authentication](https://www.license-token.com/wiki/nft-authentication).

 4. **Amplifying Reach and Impact:** A thriving community helps in broadening the exposure of NFT projects, driving engagement, and extending the overall reach.
+Understand [NFT marketing strategies](https://www.license-token.com/wiki/what-is-nft-marketing).

 ### Strategies for Building a Successful NFT Community